Osteosarcoma: Causes

 There is no clear association between water fluoridation and cancer or deaths due to cancer, both for cancer in general and also specifically for bone cancer and osteosarcoma.
 Series of research concluded that concentration of fluoride in water does not associate with osteosarcoma.
 The beliefs regarding association of fluoride exposure and osteosarcoma stem from a study of US National Toxicology program in 1990, which showed uncertain evidence of association of fluoride and osteosarcoma in male rats.
 But there is still no solid evidence of cancer-causing tendency of fluoride in mice.
 Fluoridation of water has been practiced around the world to improve citizens' dental health.
-It is also deemed as major health success.
+It is also deemed a major health success.
 Fluoride concentration levels in water supplies are regulated, such as United States Environmental Protection Agency regulates fluoride levels to not be greater than 4 milligrams per liter.
 Actually, water supplies already have natural occurring fluoride, but many communities chose to add more fluoride to the point that it can reduce tooth decay.
 Fluoride is also known for its ability to cause new bone formation.
 Yet, further research shows no osteosarcoma risks from fluoridated water in humans.
 Most of the research involved counting number of osteosarcoma patients cases in particular areas which has difference concentrations of fluoride in drinking water.
 The statistic analysis of the data shows no significant difference in occurrences of osteosarcoma cases in different fluoridated regions.
 Another important research involved collecting bone samples from osteosarcoma patients to measure fluoride concentration and compare them to bone samples of newly diagnosed malignant bone tumors.
 The result is that the median fluoride concentrations in bone samples of osteosarcoma patients and tumor controls are not significantly different.
 Not only fluoride concentration in bones, Fluoride exposures of osteosarcoma patients are also proven to be not significantly different from healthy people.